Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/administration/application-registration/azure-oidc-config.md

 Map the OpenID Connect and Application Registration plugins to the **Service**.
 The plugins must be applied to a Service to work properly.

-1. Configure the OIDC plugin for the Service:
+### Step 1: Configure the OIDC plugin for the Service

 {% navtabs %}